 Manipulating decay changes how reflective the room is.
 Larger values simulate a more reflective room like one made of concrete, while smaller values simulate a less reflective room like one made of wood.

-It’s important to note that decay time also plays an important role in simulating a room’s size.
+Decay time also plays an important role in simulating a room’s size.
 Higher values simulate larger rooms, while smaller values simulate smaller rooms.

 This value controls the blend between your unprocessed and processed signal.
 Making your reverb too wet can wash out your sound.
 There’s nothing wrong with that if that’s what you’re trying to achieve, but having too much reverb across your tracks is something to be cautious of.